ullmer/plasma/README.md

 Use your package manager (brew, apt, yum, zypper, etc) to install them.

+On Ubuntu using apt, this translates to:

+ninja-build       #installed with -y flag, but probably unnecessary cmake libyaml-dev libssl-dev libboost-all-dev  #a narrower install would save space + time

+libavahi-common-dev #may be preinstalled libavahi-client-dev #may be preinstalled icu-devtools        #already installed openssl-dbgsym

 To build on linux/intel mac, assuming you're in the same directory as this README: